EngineersBox/de_menu/README.md

 There are two examples, in this repo:

 1. `run.sh`: displays the project directory contents, allowing selection with enter to print to stdout
-2. `cyclic.sh`: sends expressions the user types to `qalc` and pipes the result back into the lines to be displayed as history
+2. `cyclic.sh`: sends expressions the user types to `qalc` and uses named pipes to send the result back into the input of `de_menu` to show as history

 ### `run.sh`